-- 1. A Budget Bill is a Government Bill for a Budget Act within the meaning of section 29(3) of the Public Finance and Accountability (Scotland) Act 2000 (asp 1). - 2.
-A Budget Bill may be introduced only by a member of the Scottish Government and shall not require to be accompanied by a Financial Memorandum, Explanatory Notes or a Policy Memorandum. - 3.
-At Stage 1 of a Budget Bill, the Bill shall be referred immediately to the Parliament for consideration of its general principles and a decision on whether they are agreed to.
+1. A Budget Bill is a Government Bill for a Budget Act within the meaning of section 29(3) of the Public Finance and Accountability (Scotland) Act 2000 (asp 1).

+2. A Budget Bill may be introduced only by a member of the Scottish Government and shall not require to be accompanied by a Financial Memorandum, Explanatory Notes or a Policy Memorandum.

+3. At Stage 1 of a Budget Bill, the Bill shall be referred to the Parliament for consideration of its general principles and a decision on whether they are agreed to.
 A report on the Bill's general principles from a committee shall not be required.
 If the Bill is considered by the committee mentioned in Rule 6.11 under Rule 9.6.2, that committee shall report to the Parliament on the relevant provisions before Stage 3.
 Stage 2 shall be taken by the committee mentioned in Rule 6.6.

-- 4. The requirements in Rules 9.5.3A to C as to the minimum periods that must elapse between the Stages of a Bill shall not apply. - 5.
-Stage 3 shall begin no earlier than 20 days after introduction of the Bill.
-If Stage 3 is not completed before the expiry of 30 days after introduction of the Bill (whether because of the operation of paragraph 7 or otherwise), the Bill falls. - Amendments to a Budget Bill may be moved, and notice of amendments to such a Bill may be given, only by a member of the Scottish Government or a junior Scottish Minister. - 7.
-If a Budget Bill is dependent upon the Parliament passing a particular Scottish rate resolution, Stage 3 proceedings on that Bill must not commence unless the Parliament has agreed to the motion for that resolution. - 7A.
-Where amendments to a Budget Bill have been lodged, the Bill is to be treated as dependent only on the passing of a Scottish rate resolution which reflects the content of those amendments. - 8.
-If a Budget Bill falls or is rejected at any Stage by the Parliament, a Budget Bill in the same or similar terms may be introduced at any time thereafter.
+4. The requirements in Rules 9.5.3A to C as to the minimum periods that must elapse between the Stages of a Bill shall not apply.

+5. Stage 3 shall normally begin no earlier than 60 days after introduction of the Bill.
+If Stage 3 is not completed before the expiry of 70 days after introduction of the Bill (whether because of the operation of paragraph 7 or otherwise), the Bill falls.

+6. Amendments to a Budget Bill may be moved, and notice of amendments to such a Bill may be given, only by a member of the Scottish Government or a junior Scottish Minister.
+The lodging deadlines specified in Rules 9.10.2 and 2A shall not apply.
+Notice of any amendment at Stage 2 or 3 shall be given by lodging it with the Clerk no later than 16:30 on the Friday immediately preceding the week in which the Stage is due to start.

+6A.
+For the purposes of paragraph 6, if the Friday immediately preceding the week in which the stage is due to start falls during a period when the Parliament is in recess, then the lodging deadline will be no later than 16:30 on the Friday which immediately precedes commencement of any such period of recess.

+7. If a Budget Bill is dependent upon the Parliament passing a particular Scottish rate resolution, Stage 3 proceedings on that Bill must not commence unless the Parliament has agreed to the motion for that resolution.

+7A.
+Where amendments to a Budget Bill have been lodged, the Bill is to be treated as dependent only on the passing of a Scottish rate resolution which reflects the content of those amendments.

+8. If a Budget Bill falls or is rejected at any Stage by the Parliament, a Budget Bill in the same or similar terms may be introduced at any time thereafter.